DSInnovators/ROS-lab/ROS2/README.md

 ```
 8. Run the following command to check if the subscriber and publisher are running smoothly:
 ```
-ros2 topic in --verbose /cmd_vel # cmd_vel is the name of the topic the publisher is publishing to and the subscriber is subscribing to
+ros2 topic info --verbose /cmd_vel # cmd_vel is the name of the topic the publisher is publishing to and the subscriber is subscribing to
 ```
 You should see a response like this:
 ```